REGEXP_SUBSTR

 regexp_substring::=

-- For details and examples for regular expressions, refer to Regular Expressions section.
+- For details and examples for regular expressions, see Regular expressions.

 - This function is similar to the function REGEXP_INSTR, but it returns the whole matching substring instead of returning the position of the match.